aleph-im/aleph-docs/docs/tools/webconsole/write_your_code.md

 ### The `app` Function

-- **Python**: In Python, the `app` function should be defined in any of the files, acting as the entry point of your application.
+- **Python**: In Python, the `app`, which is an ASGI Application, should be defined in any of the files, acting as the entry point of your application.

   ```python
   app = FlaskAPI()